 - In a separate medium bowl, whisk together the milk, eggs, vanilla extract and sour cream.
 Add the wet ingredients to the dry ingredients and fold them together with a spatula.
 (Do not overmix the batter.
 It should be lumpy.)

 - Heat a large nonstick skillet or griddle pan over medium-low heat.
 Add 1 tablespoon of butter and once it has melted, scoop ¼ cup of the batter into the pan.
-Top the pancake with about 1 tablespoon of diced bananas.
+Top the pancake with sliced bananas.
 Once bubbles form across the pancake, flip it once and continue cooking until it's cooked through.
 Repeat the cooking process with the remaining batter.

 - Serve the pancakes topped with sliced bananas and maple syrup.